Aging and Vision Loss National Coalition (AVLNC)

 Expanding Personnel

-Building a growing base of qualified professional vision impairment specialists through support for university programs and incentives for healthcare students to consider this specialty while providing training for allied health personnel.
+Building a growing base of qualified professional vision impairment specialists, through support for university programs and incentives for healthcare students to consider this specialty while providing training for allied health personnel.

-Plan to Ensure Success
+to Ensure Success

-Access to Quality Services Committee
+Access to Quality Services

-Data and Research Committee
+Data and Research Insights

-Policy and Funding Committee
+Policy and Funding

 Introducing and cultivating bipartisan support for Teddie-Joy’s Law is a top priority.
 Aimed at increasing funding for services, this law addresses the needs of older people with blindness and low vision and encompasses multiple federal agencies.
-This effort is held jointly with the VisionServe Alliance Public Policy Committee, which co-leads the Medicare Working Group.

-Public Awareness Committee
+Enhanced Public Awareness

 Seeks to reframe how Americans view vision loss by raising national awareness of the issues affecting adults with blindness and low vision while connecting those individuals with vision rehabilitation and other services.
 See VisionServe Alliance insights in recent American Society on Aging (ASA) and National Council on Aging (NCOA) articles.